-If we fail to retain and attract senior management and key scientific personnel, we may be unable to successfully produce, develop and commercialize our product candidates.
+If we fail to retain and attract senior management and key scientific personnel, we may be unable to successfully produce and develop our product candidates.

-Our success depends in part on our continued ability to attract, retain and motivate highly qualified management and technical personnel across multiple key functions, including, but not limited to clinical operations, commercial operations, finance, human resources, information technology, manufacturing and quality assurance, regulatory affairs and medical affairs.
+Our success depends in part on our continued ability to attract, retain and motivate highly qualified management and technical personnel across multiple key functions, including, but not limited to clinical operations, finance, legal, human resources, information technology, CMC and quality assurance, regulatory affairs and medical affairs.
 We are highly dependent upon our Chief Executive Officer and Chief Financial Officer, as well as our other senior management personnel, advisors, consultants and scientific and clinical collaborators.
-As of the date of this Report, we have 34 full-time employees, which may make us more reliant on our individual employees than companies with a greater number of employees.
+As of the date of this Report, we have 32 full-time employees, which may make us more reliant on our individual employees than companies with a greater number of employees.
 The loss of services of any of these individuals could delay or prevent the successful development of our product candidates or disrupt our administrative functions.

 Although we have not historically experienced unique difficulties attracting and retaining qualified employees, we could experience such problems following our change in business plans as a result of the negative results of our PALISADE-1 clinical trial or in the future.
-As of the date of this Report, a total of five employees have voluntarily resigned from their positions within the Company since September 30, 2022, including, most recently, our Chief Commercial Officer.
-We expect the work conducted by these individuals will, in the near term, be assumed by other employees and, when appropriate, resumed by personnel that may be hired in the future as we advance the development and potential commercialization of one or more of our product candidates.
+As of the date of this Report, a total of nine employees have voluntarily resigned from their positions within the Company since the PALISADE-1 outcome was reported, including our Chief Commercial Officer and Chief Medical Officer.
+Work conducted by these individuals that furthers our current business plan has assumed by other employees and, when appropriate, based on clinical, regulatory and financial considerations, may be resumed by personnel hired in the future.
 However, competition for qualified personnel in the pharmaceuticals field is intense, and we may not be able to attract and retain quality personnel on acceptable terms.